-Going back to the early days of medicine shows, vaudeville and traveling entertainment troupes, female performers there already had their regular part in the entertainment industry; and country music, or hillbilly music as it was first named, played a role in building up that reputation.
+Going back to the early days of medicine shows, vaudeville and traveling entertainment troupes, female performers they already had their regular part in the entertainment industry; and country music, or hillbilly music as it was first named, played a role in building up that reputation.

 For example, what in the 1940s was transported as “parodic displays of southern culture and womanhood” by Patsy Montana or Kitty Wells, was already part of vaudeville and minstrel shows.